CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 The default parameters used by * Samba * to map DOS attributes to the Linux file system SHOULD NOT be used.
 Instead, * Samba * SHOULD be configured to store DOS attributes and the status indicators for inheritance (flag) in * Extended Attributes *.
 The shares SHOULD only be managed via the registry.

-Furthermore, the effective access permissions to the shares of the * Samba * server, as well as the log files, SHOULD be checked regularly.
+Furthermore, the effective access permissions to the shares of the * Samba * server as well as the log files SHOULD be checked regularly.

 #### APP.3.4.A6 Secure configuration of Winbind under Samba